forwardemail/forwardemail.net/app/views/guides/printer-camera-fax-scanner-email-smtp-setup-guide-tls-compatibility/index.md

 3. **Configure the SMTP server** by clicking "Add Destination" and entering smtp.forwardemail.net as the server address.
 Select "SSL" or "TLS" as the encryption method.

-4. **Set the port number** to 465 for SSL/TLS connections or 587 for STARTTLS connections.
+4. **Set the port number** to 465 for SSL/TLS connections (recommended) or 587 for STARTTLS connections.
 Canon printers clearly distinguish between these encryption methods in their interface.

 5. **Configure authentication** by enabling SMTP authentication and entering your Forward Email alias as the username.
 Use the password generated from [My Account -> Domains -> Aliases](https://forwardemail.net/my-account/domains).